mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Counting the votes

 In conferences and large meetings it is usually necessary to appoint members – called ‘tellers’ – to count the votes.
-This is to ensure accuracy and to avoid any suggestions taht the organisers of the meeting are not stdrictly impartial.
+This is to ensure accuracy and to avoid any suggestions that the organisers of the meeting are not strictly impartial.
 At smaller meetings, the chair usually does the counting themselves with the assistance of the secretary as an extra precaution.

 ### Voting by ‘Aye’ or ‘No’